The CALLISTO spectrometer is a programmable heterodyne

 receiver designed 2006 in the framework of IHY2007 and ISWI by

 Christian Monstein (PI) as member of the former Radio Astronomy Group

-observation of solar radio bursts and rfi-monitoring for astronomical
+observation of solar radio bursts for astronomical science, education, outreach

-science, education and outreach.
+and citizen science as well as rfi-monitoring.
 The instrument natively operates

 commercially available broadband cable-TV tuner CD1316 having a